Are humans causing climate change?

-However, there is still disagreement as to whether human emitted greenhouse gases are causing climate change.
-If human emitted greenhouse gases are not causing climate warming, why should governments spend a fortune subsidizing new energy sources?
+However, some people believe that human emitted greenhouse gases are not causing climate change. so why should governments spend a fortune subsidizing new energy sources?

-In my opinion, recent climate warming was initiated by human caused greenhouse gases.
-Any alternative theory must explain why temperatures stayed within a less than one degree C range for eight thousand years, but has been rising rapidly (and steadily, if you take pollution into account) since mid-19th century industrialization — by 1.8º C (3.2º F) as of this writing.
-If there is a non-human cause, it is a strange coincidence!
-But, yes, coincidences do occur.
-Regardless of whether initially it was due to humans, greenhouse gases are now the main cause of climate warming.
+In my opinion, after great study as detailed below, recent climate channge is at least partly, and probably mainly, by human caused greenhouse gases.
+Any alternative theory must explain why temperatures stayed within a less than one degree C range for eight thousand years, but has been rising rapidly since mid-19th century industrialization — by 1.8º C (3.2º F) as of this writing.

+Those who reject greenhouse gases as a cause of climate change, cite other causes.
 Having studied every non-greenhouse-gas alternative cause that I know of, I cannot find one that holds up scientifically.
-You will find this discussed in the scientific sections of this website, including changes in the earth’s orbit, location in the galaxy, the sun radiation, ocean currents, undersea magma, land use, and volcanos.
+You will find these discussed in the scientific sections of this website, including changes in the earth’s orbit, location in the galaxy, the sun’d radiation, ocean currents, undersea magma, forest destruction, and volcanos.

 Additionally, satellites confirm that greenhouse gases are increasingly insulating the earth.
-For one thing, the atmosphere above the greenhouse insulating layer is becoming colder — that is, less heat is passing through the greenhouse layer.
-For another, less heat is escaping from our planet than is being received from the sun.
+For one thing, the atmosphere above the greenhouse insulating layer is becoming colder — that is, less heat in now passing through the greenhouse layer of the atmosmhere.
+For another, measures now measure less heat escaping from our planet than is being received from the sun.

-In my opinion, the above arguments are definitive; There’s no need to consider anything else.
-However, let us look at the counter arguments.
+In my opinion, the above facts are definitive; There’s no need to consider anything else.
+However, let us look at the counter arguments against greenhouse gases.

 First, some have claimed that the Covid lockdown proved that humans are not contributing to climate change.
 However, human CO2 emissions are only about 8 % of plant and microbial emissions1 which vary more than this from year to year.
 While human emissions add to the average yearly increases in CO2 emissions, natural causes are almost entirely responsible for the yearly fluctuations.
 A 7% reduction of human emissions during COVID is far too tiny to be detected against the base of natural fluctuations.
 Yearly CO2 additions to the atmosphere are increasing in line with increased fossil fuel use.